izalu99/kali/tasks.md

 - [x] build the graphql api
 - [] continue creating the mutation in resolvers
 - [] create admin interface for managing the words and definitions. (only admin can access this interface)
+- [] how to use connect graphql in the client side (s.t. you can create a new word-translation, update and delete via admin interface)?
 - [] deploy to vercel
 - [] user interface continue elevating the landing page (where the search bar is)
 - [] edit the read me file so this project can be reviewed by future you.